anthony-zhou/waveguide/README.md

 ## Installation

-The main dependencies for this project are MBP and Meep.
+The main dependencies for this project are MPB and Meep.

 If on Windows, use WSL with Ubuntu.
 Within your Ubuntu shell, do the following: